Rene Steer

-Rene Alexander Steer (born 31 January 1990) is an English footballer who plays as a left back for Hemel Hempstead Town.
-He previously played for Arsenal, Gillingham, Oldham Athletic, Staines Town, St Neots Town, Woking, Maidenhead United and Hampton & Richmond Borough.
+Rene Alexander Steer (born 31 January 1990) is an English retired footballer who played as a left back.
+He previously played for Arsenal, Gillingham, Oldham Athletic, Staines Town, St Neots Town, Woking, Maidenhead United, Hampton & Richmond Borough and Hemel Hempstead Town.

 Career

 Arsenal

 Steer began his career in the Arsenal Academy, joining the club at age 13.
 In the 2006–07 season, he made 11 appearances for the Arsenal Reserves.
 During the 2007–08 season, he made 12 appearances for the reserves, and another 11 appearances for the Under-18 team.
 He signed a professional contract with the club on 10 September 2007.
 He received his first first-team call-up on 2 December 2008 as an unused substitute in Arsenal's 2–0 League Cup defeat to Burnley, as well as two appearances in the Premier Reserve League in the first half of the 2008–09 season.
 During his time for the club's reserves, he also made several appearances in the FA Youth Cup, including a good performance in a 2–2 draw versus Bristol City, before making a decisive shot in the penalty shootout.
 He was included in the first team in October 2008 in the Premier League for nine matches.